 Saving the best for last – Blue Lake Trail.
 This difficult hike was absolutely GORGEOUS and is 100% worth the 4.6 miles to get to the lake.
-The trail wasn’t busy as we passed very few hikers along the out and back trail.
-Blue Lake trail takes you through alpine forests, a wild flower filled meadow, and towering mountains.
+The trail wasn’t busy as we passed very few hikers along the out-and-back trail.
+Blue Lake trail takes you through alpine forests, a wildflower-filled meadow, and towering mountains.
 You’ll end at the iridescent blue lake with crystal clear water below the glacier.

 The trail offers a number of activity options and is best used from July until November.
-Dogs are also able to use this trail but must be kept on leash.
+Dogs are also able to use this trail but must be kept on a leash.

-My recommendation is to take a lunch or some snacks with you.
-Then once you reach the lake, take a well deserved break on one of the boulders lining the lake.
+My recommendation is to take lunch or some snacks with you.
+Then once you reach the lake, take a well-deserved break on one of the boulders lining the lake.
 Admire the subalpine lake feeding a creek – all powered by glaciers!
 As you pass the creek, you’ll see an old sunken beaver dam and water-logged branches 6-7 inches below the surface.
 There is also a trail along the left side bank of the lake for different vantage points.
 I like to stretch or do a gentle yoga flow with Yoga Download!
 They have thousands of diverse online classes they offer.
 So you can download your favorite session and find your center no matter where you are.

-What camping essentials to pack for your National Park camping road trip.
+What camping essentials to pack for your National Park camping road trip?
 These are important items for your camping checklist: Tent | Sleeping Bag | Sleeping Pad | Camping Pillow | Headlamp| + all other gear essentials for what to bring camping for beginners.